 - More than half of Virtual Assistants (59%) hold full-time positions.

-If you weren’t sure if being a Virtual Assistant is really a “thing” or whether it’s an industry that’s not only not going anywhere, but that is on the rise – those are some pretty compelling statistics!
+If you weren’t sure if being a Virtual Assistant is really a “thing” or whether it’s an industry that’s not only not going anywhere, but that is on the rise – those are some very compelling statistics.

-The other part of my response to this question also involves something I touched on earlier – choosing services (for the longer-term, not “starter services”) that you can specialize in.
-A primary reason I help VAs not only start their businesses but also teach them how to scale their businesses is that this is how you ensure a stable, long-term, sustainable business that will not only “pay the bills” but that can open the doors to endless possibilities.
+The other part of our response to this question also involves something we touched on earlier – choosing services (for the longer term, not “starter services”) that you can specialize in.
+A primary reason we help VAs and freelancers not only start their businesses but also teach them how to scale their businesses is that this is how you ensure a stable, long-term, sustainable business that will not only “pay the bills” but that can open the doors to endless possibilities.